The Economist: Opinions and editorial stances

-In British general elections, The Economist has endorsed the Labour Party (in 2005 and 2024), the Conservative Party (in 2010 and 2015), and the Liberal Democrats (in 2017 and 2019), and supported both Republican and Democratic candidates in the United States.
-The Economist put its stance this way:
+In recent British general elections, The Economist has endorsed the center-left Labour Party (in 2005 and 2024), the right wing Conservative Party (in 2010 and 2015), and the Liberal Democrats (in 2017 and 2019).
+It has supported both Republican and Democratic candidates in the United States.

+In 2008, The Economist commented that Cristina Fernández de Kirchner, the Peronist/progressive president of Argentina at the time, was "dashing hopes of change" and "leading her country into economic peril and social conflict".
+The magazine called for Bill Clinton's impeachment, as well as for Donald Rumsfeld's resignation after the emergence of the Abu Ghraib torture and prisoner abuse.
+Although The Economist initially gave vigorous support to the U.S.-led invasion of Iraq, it later called the operation "bungled from the start" and criticised the "almost criminal negligence" of the Bush Administration's handling of the Iraq War, while maintaining in 2007 that pulling out in the short term would be irresponsible.

+The Economist put its stance this way in 2016:

 What, besides free trade and free markets, does The Economist believe in?
 "It is to the Radicals that The Economist still likes to think of itself as belonging.
 The extreme centre is the paper's historical position".
 That is as true today as when Crowther [Geoffrey, Economist editor 1938–1956] said it in 1955.
 The Economist considers itself the enemy of privilege, pomposity and predictability.
 It has backed conservatives such as Ronald Reagan and Margaret Thatcher.
 It has supported the Americans in Vietnam.
 But it has also endorsed Harold Wilson and Bill Clinton, and espoused a variety of liberal causes: opposing capital punishment from its earliest days, while favouring penal reform and decolonisation, as well as—more recently—gun control and gay marriage.

-In 2008, The Economist commented that Cristina Fernández de Kirchner, the president of Argentina at the time, was "Dashing hopes of change, Argentina's new president is leading her country into economic peril and social conflict".
-The Economist also called for Bill Clinton's impeachment, as well as for Donald Rumsfeld's resignation after the emergence of the Abu Ghraib torture and prisoner abuse.
-Although The Economist initially gave vigorous support for the U.S.-led invasion of Iraq, it later called the operation "bungled from the start" and criticised the "almost criminal negligence" of the Bush Administration's handling of the Iraq War, while maintaining in 2007 that pulling out in the short term would be irresponsible.
 In an editorial marking its 175th anniversary, The Economist criticised adherents to liberalism for becoming too inclined to protect the political status quo rather than pursue reform.
 It called on liberals to return to advocating for bold political, economic and social reforms: protecting free markets, land and tax reform in the tradition of Georgism, open immigration, a rethink of the social contract with more emphasis on education, and a revival of liberal internationalism.